rsksmart/rif-relay/Readme.md

 RIF Relay is built in modules, the entire system is made up by 3 modules.

-1. [RIF Relay Contracts](https://github.com/rsksmart/rif-relay-contracts) contains all the contracts used by the Rif Relay System.
+1. [RIF Relay Contracts](https://github.com/rsksmart/rif-relay-contracts) contains all the contracts used by the RIF Relay System.
 2. [RIF Relay Client](https://github.com/rsksmart/rif-relay-client) contains a library to interact with the relay server.
 3. [RIF Relay Server](https://github.com/rsksmart/rif-relay-server) has all the relay server code.
 You can run the server directly from there.